scaleoutsystems/fedn/docs/distributed.rst

 Distributed Deployment
 ===================================

-This tutorial outlines the steps for deploying the FEDn framework on a local network, using a workstation as the host and different devices as clients.
+This tutorial outlines the steps for deploying the FEDn framework over a **local network**, using a workstation as the host and different devices as clients.
 For general steps on how to run FEDn, see one of the quickstart tutorials.

 .. note::
-   For deployment over a public network, ensure you have:

-   - A public IP address
-   - Forwarded the necessary ports
-   - Implemented necessary security precautions

-   Then, follow these steps but substitute the local IP address with your public IP.
+   For a secure and production-grade deployment solution over **public networks**, explore the FEDn studio service at **studio.scaleoutsystems.com**.

+   Alternatively follow this tutorial substituting the hosts local IP with your public IP, open the neccesary ports (see which ports are used in docker-compose.yaml), and ensure you have taken additional neccesary security precautions.

 Prerequisites
 -------------